Abbasmo72/Bash-Script/README.md

 <hr>

 ## 5. Linux Details
-This bash script provides various system-related information.
-It first outputs the number of online users by using the who command to list logged-in users and wc -l to count them.
-Next, it displays the access types (user groups) for each logged-in user.
-The who command lists users, and for each user, the groups command is used to fetch the groups they belong to.
-The script then displays the Linux version by running lsb_release -a, which provides detailed information about the distribution.
-Finally, the script shows the system's uptime using the uptime -p command, which prints how long the system has been running.
-This script is useful for quickly checking system status and user details.
+This bash script provides system-related information: the number of online users (using who and wc -l), the user groups for each logged-in user (with who and groups), the Linux version (using lsb_release -a), and the system's uptime (using uptime -p).
+It’s useful for quickly checking system status and user details.

 View the code <b>[Bash Script Code](BashScript/LinuxDetails/LinuxDetailsEnglish.sh)</b>.
 <hr>